How to Clean Outdoor Furniture of All Kinds

-- For porous weaves, such as true wicker made with rattan, bamboo, willow or other natural fibers, don’t saturate the furniture with water.
+- Don’t saturate porous weaves, such as true wicker made with rattan, bamboo, willow or other natural fibers, with water.
 Instead, wipe it down with a damp cloth.

 - After it’s cleaned, seal teak, oak and eucalyptus patio furniture with a lightweight wood sealant.

 - Tropical hardwoods, such as shorea or ipe, should be oiled rather than sealed.